defold/doc/docs/zh/manuals/texture-profiles.md

 ---
-title: Defold 里的纹理档案
+title: Texture profiles in Defold
-brief:  Defold 支持自动纹理处理和图片数据压缩. 本教程介绍这些功能.
+brief:  Defold supports automatic texture processing and compression of image data.
+This manual describes the available functionality.
 ---

 # Texture profiles

-Defold 支持自动纹理处理和图片数据压缩 (用于 *Atlas*, *Tile sources*, *Cubemaps* 和模型贴图, GUI 等).
+Defold supports automatic texture processing and compression of image data (in *Atlas*, *Tile sources*, *Cubemaps* and stand-alone textures used for models, GUI etc).

-压缩有两种类型，软件图像压缩和硬件纹理压缩:
+There are two types of compression, software image compression and hardware texture compression.

-1.软件压缩（例如PNG和JPEG）可减小图像资源的大小。这使最终的打包尺寸更小。但是，图像文件在读入内存时需要解压缩，因此即使图像在磁盘上很小，它也可能占用很大的内存。
+1. Software compression (such as PNG and JPEG) reduces the storage size of image resources.
+This makes the the final bundle size smaller.
+However, the image files need to be uncompressed when read into memory so even though an image is small on disk, it can have a large memory footprint.

 2. Hardware texture compression also reduces the storage size of image resources.
 But, unlike software compression, it reduces the in-memory footprint for textures.
 This is because the graphics hardware is able to directly manage compressed textures without first having to uncompress them.

 The processing of textures is configured through a specific texture profile.
 In this file you create _profiles_ that express what compressed format(s) and type should be used when creating bundles for a specific platform. _Profiles_ are then tied to matching file _paths patterns_, allowing fine tuned control over what files in your project should be compressed and exactly how.